thecml/kubernetes-on-arm/README.md

  - Kubernetes DNS:
    - Every service gets the hostname: `{{my-svc}}.{{my-namespace}}.svc.cluster.local`
    - Example: `my-awesome-webserver.default.svc.cluster.local` may resolve to ip `10.0.0.154`
-   - Those DNS names is available both in containers and on the node itself
+   - Those DNS names is available both in containers and on the node itself (by adding it to `/etc/resolv.conf`)
    - If you want to access the Kubernetes API easily, `curl -k https://kubernetes.kube-system.svc.cluster.local` or `curl -k https://10.0.0.1` if you remember numbers better.
    - The DNS server itself has allocated ip `10.0.0.10`
+   - The DNS domain is for the moment `cluster.local`
  - Central image registry
    - A registry for storing cluster images if one loses the internet connection for example.
    - Or for cluster images that one not want to publish on Docker Hub